milevk2/e-commerce_react_express/README.md

  `onSessionEnd.js` is a utility script that sends a session logout request to the server and deletes the session if user refreshes or closes the browser**

 ## To be done (In Progress)
+ - Need a new implementation of the Weather Stack API - they have limited the free requests from 1000 to 100.
+The WeatherAPI data will be cached on the backend and it will be updated every 7'th hour.
+Thus the weather data will be available throughout the whole month.
+(19.01.2024);
  - Implementation of CAPTCHA in order to avoid bots;
  - Search products bar functionality (Initially it will work only with product names and then more complex search/filtering will be added but probably this will be done on the backend);
  - Fix Login and Register components on small screens - in some cases the error notifications pop up on top of the form input fields.
 Also they are not directly visible and the users have to scroll down a bit (due to the weather API component);